Contact

 • How long does a patient typically stay in the ICU?

-The average stay for a patient in ICU is 2-3 days, although some pets may only need our care for a few hours or others will need to stay for several weeks.
+The average stay for a patient in ICU is 2-3 days, though it can range from a few hours to several weeks.

 • Why might your pet need us?